Beach Boys Historic Landmark

-It was here that the childhood home of Brian, Dennis, and Carl Wilson developed their unique musical skills.
-During Labor Day weekend 1961, they, their cousin Mike Love, and a friend Al Jardine, gathered here to record a tape of their breakthrough song “Surfin’.”
-This marked the birth of the rock group known worldwide as the Beach Boys, and the beginning of a historic musical legacy.
-The music of the Beach Boys broadcast to the world an image of California as a place of sun, surf, and romance.
+It was here in the home of parents Murry and Audree that Brian, Dennis, and Carl Wilson grew to manhood and developed their musical skills.
+During Labor Day weekend 1961, they, their cousin Mike Love, and friend Al Jardine, gathered here to record a tape of their breakthrough song "Surfin'".
+This marked the birth of the rock group known worldwide as the Beach Boys, and the beginning of a historic musical legacy that would change the recording industry.
+The music of the Wilsons, Love, Jardine and friend David Marks broadcast to the world an image of California as a place of sun, surf, and romance.
+Brian Wilson would become a legendary Producer, Arranger and Songwriter.

 Less than a month after the unveiling of the landmark, it was targeted by graffiti vandals.